 9 Implement a single payer health system, using the tax revenues from the wealthy to help pay for it.
 And relegate the existing health insurance industry to a much less prominent role.
 Modern medicine has gotten very sophisticated and the population is growing older.
 The US needs a health care system that is as simple, streamlined and efficient as it can possibly be; not the disjointed, complicated mess it currently is.
 As large a country as the United States is, it could be the best and most efficient in the world, by far, as opposed to the least efficient.

 10 In the near term, strengthen the US-Mexican border to stave off any rapid influx of people that may strain health care and other tax-based resources, affect wages and the job market for certain US citizens, include some very bad guys, and cause a very unfair situation for those that do respect international borders.
-However, absolutely no one already in the US illegally for any length of time would be rounded up and deported, except perhaps known criminals.
+Then set a date for any crackdown on any new violaters, as opposed to implementing some Naziesque retroactive campain against long-term illegals.
 (A more extensive border wall should have been constructed many years ago.)

 11 Make sure the US has a well funded and unhindered genetic research program (unhindered by any goofy restrictions on stem cell research, or embryonic stem cell research, etc.) with the goal of designing people who are—on average—more intelligent, healthier, have longer lifespans, are less superstitious, and are less violent.
 This may require genetic samples of many thousands or even millions of people, and the collection of personal data, all of which should be completely voluntary.

 12 Make any such discoveries and the gene splicing technology (potentially the greatest tool mankind could ever utilize - if used wisely) necessary to implement it available to the entire planet, and indeed to every person on the planet, so that any couple on earth—regardless of social status—can select the latest and best DNA sequences for their child.
 (The DNA sequences—a very small percentage of the human genome—would be added to their own to create a unique embryo.)